 Nestled in the foothills of Vindhya and Aravali Hills, Ranthambore is famous for its tiger reserves and the variety of flora and fauna found.
-The Ranthambore national Park, along with the Ranthambore fort and the surroundings hills and valleys, altogether make Ranthambore a traveller?s delight.
+The Ranthambore National Park, along with the Ranthambore Fort and the surrounding hills and valleys, altogether make Ranthambore a traveller's delight.
 The place is a boon for wildlife photographers and is perfect for excursions and sightseeing.
 Safari Rides add to the adventure along with hot Rajasthani picks for shopaholics.
-With an area of 392 km2, Ranthambore National Park is a natural habitat for a variety of exotic species.
+With an area of 392 kilometres square, Ranthambore National Park is a natural habitat for a variety of exotic species.
 It is an absolute delight for birdwatchers and an ideal place to watch animals in their natural habitat.

-The Ranthambore fort, built in the 10th century, stands tall over the entire National Park.
+The Ranthambore Fort, built in the 10th century, stands tall over the entire National Park.
 Built by the Chauhan Dynasty, the Fort is a UNESCO World Heritage Site.
 Located inside the fort is the majestic temple of Lord Ganesha, the Trinetra Ganesh Temple.
-The temple is flocked by Ganesha devotees throughout the year.
+Ganesha devotees flock the temple throughout the year.
 The other two temples are dedicated to Lord Shiva and Ramlalaji respectively.
-Two Jain temples, devoted to Lord Sumatinath and Lord Sambhavnath is other attractions of the Fort.
+Two Jain temples, devoted to Lord Sumatinath and Lord Sambhavnath are other attractions of the Fort.
 The Padam lake and the Surwal lake are two among many that are a haven for bird watching.
 The ideal time to visit these lakes is early morning.
 Located adjacent to the Padam lake is the Jogi Mahal, a red sandstone marvel.
-Kachida valley, famous for locating panthers and bears, along with Raj Bagh Ruins and the surrounding deciduous forests altogether score brownie points for Ranthambore.
+Kachida Valley, famous for locating panthers and bears, along with Raj Bagh Ruins and the surrounding deciduous forests altogether score brownie points for Ranthambore.